 If you’re not going on an overnight backpacking adventure a daypack should be more than enough to hold your belongings.
 No matter what you do in Banff you will want a daypack to hold your belongings.
 My daypack usually consists of a shell jacket, down jacket, hiking poles, bear spray, snacks, water, gloves, chapstick, a buff, first aid kit, navigation, and an emergency blanket.

 I love Camelbak daypacks.
 They are sturdy and fit well on my back with a proper suspension system.
 This is the Women’s Sequoia 22.
 The backpack has a stretch overflow pocket, trekking pole attachments. and air support back panel, dual-wing belt, and is built for smaller torsos (I am short.)
 Their packs are lightweight and sit on the back so well.
 Cameron has the Fourteener, which is equally amazing.
-This is one of those 10 essentials for hiking you need.

 While I like having a water bottle on my hikes I like having a water bladder even more.
 A bladder keeps me drinking regularly since I never have to stop hiking and take out my bottle.
 It’s always readily available when you need it.
 A bladder is always always always on my hiking gear list.